OpenLiberty/ci.maven/docs/package.md

 ---
 Package a Liberty server.

-In Open Liberty and WebSphere Liberty versions since 8.5.5.9, it is possible to package a server into an executable jar file by setting the `include` parameter to `runnable`.
+In Open Liberty and WebSphere Liberty versions since 8.5.5.9, it is possible to package a server into an executable jar file by setting the `packageType` parameter to `jar`.
 The created jar file can be executed using the `java -jar` command.

 ###### Additional Parameters